jignesh13/googlecalendar/README.md

 ✔️ Smooth scrolling with month change during scrolling

+✔️ Zoom in and Zoom out Calendar weekview,Dayview and 3-day view

 ✔️ scrolling with parallexeffect in image of months

 ✔️ Left side event day animation same as google calendar app